-Services that are covered for you What you must pay when you get these services transportation could endanger the person's health and that transportation by ambulance is medically required.
-Prior authorization requirements may apply.
-Annual wellness visit In-Network: There is no coinsurance, copayment, or deductible for the annual wellness visit.
+Services that are covered for you What you must pay when you get these services transportation could endanger the person's health and that transportation by ambulance is medically required. \$0 copayment regardless of the number of trips Prior authorization requirements may apply.
+Ground AmbulanceAir Ambulance Manual wellness visit In-Network: There is no coinsurance, copayment, or deductible for the annual wellness visit.
 If you've had Part B for longer than 12 months, you can get an annual wellness visit to develop or update a personalized prevention plan based on your current health and risk factors.
 This is covered once every 12 months.
 Note: Your first annual wellness visit can't take place within 12 months of your "Welcome to Medicare" preventive visit.
-However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months. ■ Bone mass measurement In-Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.
+However, you don't need to have had a "Welcome to Medicare" visit to be covered for annual wellness visits after you've had Part B for 12 months. ■ Bone mass measurement In-Network: For qualified individuals (generally, this means people at risk of losing bone mass or at risk of osteoporosis), the following services are covered every 24 months or more frequently if medically necessary: procedures to identify bone mass, detect bone loss, or determine bone quality, including a physician's interpretation of the results.
+There is no coinsurance, copayment, or deductible for Medicare-covered bone mass measurement.